How To Obtain Proof Of Insurance

 When You Must Show Proof of Insurance

-- If you are in an accident.
+- You’re involved in an accident.

-- Jail time.
+- Facing jail time.

-An SR-22 is a document stating that you have insurance that covers at least the minimum liability requirements of your state.
-You may be required to have an SR-22 if you:
+Contrary to popular belief, SR-22 is not a type of car insurance; SR-22 is actually a document stating that you have insurance that covers at least the minimum liability requirements of your state.

 - Have a DUI or other serious moving violation.

-- Have too many traffic offenses.
+- Have a certain number of traffic offenses.

 - Have your license or registration revoked for any other reason.

-You will be required to keep the SR-22 for a certain period of time, usually 3 years.
+You will be required to keep the SR-22 for a certain period of time.
 As long as the SR-22 is in effect, you must maintain at least the minimum insurance requirements of the state in which it was issued, even if you move to another state.*

-* SR-22 requirements vary from state to state, so check with your insurance company for more information, especially if you plan on moving to another state.
+* SR-22 requirements vary from state to state, so check with your auto insurance company for more information, especially if you plan on moving to another state.